 Looking for a Project Management Information System (PMIS) can be overwhelming.
 This guide will help you navigate the process of what to look for in a quality, robust PMIS.
 Note that sometimes PIMS, project information management system, is used interchangeably with PMIS.

 First, it is critical to conduct an internal audit of what systems and processes are in place already within the organization or project team to determine where there may be gaps.
 It helps to understand the current state to fill in the process and solution requirements still needed.
-Afterwards, it will be easy to determine which functionalities aren’t currently being met in order to better deliver projects on-time and on budget, and the search for a PMIS solution that will help fill those needs can begin.
+Afterward, it will be easy to determine which functionalities aren’t currently being met in order to better deliver projects on-time and on budget, and the search for a PMIS solution that will help fill those needs can begin.

 What is a PMIS?